History of Chichele College

 The buildings here were partly complete when the foundation ceremony took place in 1425.

-The term ‘college’ was then used to describe a community of priests who shared a communal life that was less strictly controlled than that within a monastery.
+The term ‘college’ was used at the time to describe a community of priests who shared a communal life that was less strictly controlled than that within a monastery.

 Chichele is a rare surviving example of a chantry college, a type of institution common in England in the 14th and 15th centuries.
 The colleges’ prime concern was to offer prayers for the souls of the patron and his family, and often they also had an educational function.